What Does Balance Mean What Does Shape Form Mean in Art

 The art elements bundled on each side of the composition will range between dissimilar colors, forms, shapes, textures, or spaces; for example, i half can appear black and the other one-half white, or one shape can exist larger than the other shape or shorter and longer.

-Examples of Balance in Art The Incredulity of Saint Thomas (1604) by Caravaggio; Caravaggio, Public domain, via Wikimedia Commons
+The Incredulity of Saint Thomas (1604) by Caravaggio; Caravaggio, Public domain, via Wikimedia Commons

 Asymmetrical balance in art is too described as existence more "subjective" compared to symmetrical rest considering it requires and involves closer planning to accomplish the visual weight on each side of the composition all the same remain diverse.